junxit/us-congress-bills-113/bill.md

 > ## § 603A.
 National harmful algal bloom and hypoxia program
 >
-> - **(a)** *Establishment* Not later than 1 year after the date of enactment of the Harmful Algal Bloom and Hypoxia Research and Control Amendments Act of 2013, the Under Secretary, acting through the Task Force, shall establish and maintain a national harmful algal bloom and hypoxia program, including—
+> - **(a)** *Establishment* Not later than 1 year after the date of enactment of the Harmful Algal Bloom and Hypoxia Research and Control Amendments Act of 2014, the Under Secretary, acting through the Task Force, shall maintain and enhance a national harmful algal bloom and hypoxia program, including—
 >   - **(1)** a statement of objectives, including understanding, detecting, predicting, controlling, mitigating, and responding to marine and freshwater harmful algal bloom and hypoxia events; and
 >   - **(2)** the comprehensive research plan and action strategy under section 603B.
 > - **(b)** *Periodic revision* The Task Force shall periodically review and revise the Program, as necessary.